jl-swarm/pulumi-algolia/README.md

 ## Configuration

-The following configuration points are available for the `foo` provider:
+The following configuration points are available for the `Algolia` provider:

 - `algolia:apiKey` - (Required) the admin API key from your algolia account.
 - `algolia:applicationId` - (Required) the application ID from your algolia account.